I

 • Seeking professional support

-Every person is different and needs to find the right coping strategies that will best support their mental health and overall well-being.
+Every person is different and needs to find the right coping strategies to support their mental health and overall well-being.

 Promoting Inclusivity and Acceptance

 As well as promoting acceptance and inclusivity, we all need to educate ourselves and understand the challenges autistic people face.
-Unique Community Services developed and nurtured an organisational culture based on education, awareness and embracing the differences in how people communicate and interact in social situations.
-This way, we can ensure empathetic and effective care.
+Unique Community Services developed and nurtured an organisational culture based on education, awareness and embracing the differences in how people communicate and interact in social situations through an adequate training programme.
+This way, we can ensure empathetic, reassuring care.

 How We Embrace Differences